 Warm Blonde With Toasty Lowlights

-Lowlights typically darken your hue, but they don’t have to.
+Blonde hair with lowlights often darkens your hue, but that’s not always the case.
 If you’re interested in lowlights but don’t want to darken your color too much, opt for a warm blonde with toasty lowlights.
 The lowlights add dimension to your hair while making your blonde strands appear warmer.

 Platinum Blonde With Charcoal Lowlights

 Platinum blonde hair is a serious commitment that requires a whole new hair care routine and frequent trips to the salon.
 If you want your platinum hue to be a bit more low maintenance, consider adding charcoal lowlights to your ‘do.
-Ask your colorist to focus the highlights near your roots for some much-needed dimension and to make growing out your color easier than ever.
+Ask your colorist to focus the highlights near your roots for dimension that makes growing out your color easier than ever.

 White Blonde With Light Brown Lowlights

 Lowlights don’t have to be dramatic to make a difference.
-If you want to add a little dimension to your white blonde hair without completely changing your hair color, ask your colorist for subtle light brown lowlights to warm up your frosty color.
+It’s possible to add dimension to white blonde hair without completely changing your hair color.
+To do this, ask your colorist for subtle light brown lowlights to warm up your frosty color.

 Platinum Blonde With Ash Lowlights

 If you love the ash blonde color trend but don’t feel like coloring your entire mane an ashy hue, consider ash lowlights.
-The low maintenance lowlights allow you to try out the trend without getting changing your beloved color.
+The low maintenance lowlights allow you to dip your toe in the trend without changing your beloved color.

 Gray Blonde With Charcoal Lowlights